Classification

 ---|---|---|---|---|---|

-0 (unknown) | N/A | N/A | N/A | ⬜ N/A | No threats found.
+0 (no threats found) | N/A | N/A | N/A | ⬜ N/A | No threats found.
 Please submit the sample to Spectra Intelligence for classification. |

 0 | N/A | 0 | 🟩 Clean | File comes from a very trustworthy domain or has a very trustworthy certificate.
 Examples: HP, IBM, Microsoft, Oracle, Intel, Dell, Sony, Google... | |